What is VMware Virtualization Platform (vSphere)?

 Role.
 Select the role that you just created.

 Propagate to children.
 Make sure to select the checkbox.

 Role Permissions.
 Make sure to select “Modify permission“.

-User Name (required) - The credentials for a user account that has the permissions to fetch assets.
+The user name for a user account that has permissions to fetch assets.
 The user name format is user@domain.